BenVal555/IST_labo1/README.md

 /dev/sdb2: UUID="53580d06-65f6-4853-8a18-2bf64f74a0a0" BLOCK_SIZE="4096" TYPE="ext4" PARTUUID="886d0b38-02"
 /dev/sdb1: UUID="2EF0-D8A9" BLOCK_SIZE="512" TYPE="vfat" PARTUUID="886d0b38-01"
 ```
-*Everything seems to be as expected.*
+Note: Everything seems to be as expected.

-There is another piece of information in the partition metadata.
-What does it do?
+*There is another piece of information in the partition metadata.
+What does it do?*

 We can see it has a PARTUUID (Partition Universally Unique Identifier).
 The PARTUUID is generated based on the disk's
 unique identifier and the partition number, and it is used to uniquely identify partitions on a disk.